KS Norwid Częstochowa: Club history

 In April 2002, the club was established in the Sports Association Seniors - Juniors Volleyball 2002 season.
 The club's goal is to popularize volleyball among children and young people, and prepare young players for professional practice of volleyball.
 The president of the club was Krzysztof Wachowiak.
 Since 2002, the Delic-Pol company became the sponsor of the club.

 In September 2010, Delic-Pol Norwid Czestochowa's young volleyball players participated in the first U18 European Club Championships, which were played in the Italian region of Apulia, in the towns of Alberobello, Sammichele di Bari and Castellana Grotte.
 The Częstochowa players won the gold medal.

 In the 2016/2017 season, the club played in the Tauron 1.
 Liga.
 In the first season of playing on the back of the PlusLiga, the team led by the Panas / Gościniak coaching duo took 10th place.
 The following season the team improved and the Częstochowa players were placed 7th.
 In the 2018/2019 season the team improved again, and the "blue-greens" season ended in sixth place.
 In the 2019/2020 season, Tomasz Wasilkowski became the new coach of the first team, who, due to unsatisfactory sports results, was replaced during the season by Piotr Lebioda.

-As of October 2022, the club plays home matches at the Hala Sportowa Częstochowa.
-In 2023, they promoted to a higher level and have been playing in the PlusLiga.
+The club plays their home matches at Hala Sportowa Częstochowa.
+In 2023, they were promoted to the higher level league and have been playing in the PlusLiga.